nareshthokchom/ATM_simulator/README.md

 # ATM Simulator

 This project is a simple ATM (Automated Teller Machine) simulator written in Python.
 It includes basic functionalities such as entering a PIN, checking the balance, withdrawing an amount, depositing an amount, and exiting the ATM.
 The simulator starts with a default balance of Rs.
-10,000.
+15,000 and a pin of 5454.

 ## Features